 - New PS5 games on the way

-We've updated our PS5 review to reflect our impressions after spending over six months with the console.
+We've updated our PS5 review to reflect our impressions after spending over a year with the console.
 Sony has made a few pleasing changes via system updates, and the quality of its exclusive games continues to impress.
 There are a few outstanding issues, like the lack of VRR and 1440p support that we'd like to see ironed out, but we'd still fully recommend picking a PS5 if you can find one.

 We'd love to have seen more first-party games at launch (there were only four if you include pack-in game Astro's Playroom) – and it would have been nice to see further support for previous generations of PlayStation titles, not just PS4 games – but the PlayStation 5 feels like a solid investment nevertheless, and we're confident that the PS5 experience will only improve with age.

 The library of compelling titles has certainly grown since the PlayStation 5’s release, with Returnal the latest PS5 exclusive that takes full advantage of the console’s feature set, and Ratchet and Clank: Rift Apart proving to be a visual spectacle that needs to be seen to be believed.

 One area where the PS5 has been slow on the uptake, though, is support for 120Hz TVs with HDMI 2.1.
 There are only a handful of games that actually let you tap into the silky-smooth frame rates of 120fps, so there isn’t really any point in rushing out to buy a capable display just yet.
 That doesn’t mean you won’t feel the benefits of the PS5’s substantial horsepower, however.
 You can still enjoy unbelievably fast load times, significantly better performance, and a greater level of visual fidelity in new and older games alike.